Posted on February 1, 2021 by Travis Peterson

 - Dealer referrals.
 During the sales process, ask for at least three customer referrals for dealerships that are approximately the same size as yours.
 Don’t skimp on these calls.
 You want to make the best partner decision now to avoid the hassle of switching vendors later, if your first choice is not a best fit.
 In addition, discuss the vendor with your 20 Group.
 They may have insights that didn’t come up during your sales conversation.

 The “paperless” dealership is coming, and it’s easy to see why.
-Scanning and electronically storing documents increases security, frees up office space, enhances employee productivity, and eliminates the cost of offsite storage facilities.
+Digital document management solutions such as scanning and electronically storing documents increases security, frees up office space, enhances employee productivity, and eliminates the cost of offsite storage facilities.